sleekEagle/camstrm/README.md

 ```
 python write_vid.py --operation 0 --camera 0 --savetype 0 --savedir /path/to/save/video/file/
 ```
-To quit : Press Esc on the image display window.
+To quit : Press the key 'q' on the image display window.

 # tips